iffy-pi/CMPE458/docs/Phases/Phase_2/Documentation/Iffy_Changelog_Documentation.md

 picture of term rule
 ```

-In the Subterm rule, we have a simple input choice to check if a `$` token is the next input token.
-If it is not, it matches the default alternative which just calls the Factor rule.
-This implements the previous functionality before the addition of the new precedence.
+In the Subterm rule, we first make a call to Factor to process the preceding string literal that is the first operand of the substring operation.
+Then we have an input choice loop similar to that in Term.

-If the `$` token was read, then we call the Expression rule to parse both operands of the `pDotDot` token and then emit the `sSubstring` token to do the operation.
+If the read token is the `$`, then we call Factor to parse the range operands and then emit the `sSubstring` token to follow post fix notation.
+If it is anything else, we break.

 ## Other Syntactic Details
 No functional changes to the parser were required for these changes as the only thing changed were the string of characters associated with the given operation.
 Therefore a simple find and replace in parser.ssl was done: